samuel-rosa/spsann-doc/ppl.md

 ```

 This shows that the result of using `criterion = "minimum"` is similar to that
 of using `criterion = "distribution"`.
-However, the resulting sample pattern can
+However, the resulting sample configuration can
 be significantly different.

 We expected to find significant differences in the running time of the algorithm